swedenconnect/technical-framework/ELN-0606 - Entity Categories for the Swedish eID Framework.md

 | **Service Property** | Represents a property of this service. | Represents the ability to deliver assertions to a consuming service that has the declared property. | All properties declared by the consuming service MUST be declared by the providing service. |
 | **Service Type** | Declares the type of service provided by this consuming service. | Not applicable. | No matching rule. |

-<a name="use-in-discovery-services"></a>
+<a name="use-in-discovery"></a>
 ### 1.4.
-Use in Discovery Services
+Use in Discovery

 Entity Categories in metadata are declarations of requirements and capabilities of Service Providers and Identity Providers.
-The Discovery Service for the federation makes use of these declared Entity Categories when performing filtering, i.e., when deciding which Identity Providers to present for the end-user when the Service Provider directs he or she to the Discovery Service.
+A discovery process may make use of these declared Entity Categories when performing filtering, i.e., when deciding which Identity Providers to present for the end-user.
 The filtering algorithm is very simple:

 For a Service Provider requesting discovery its metadata entry is scanned for Entity Category identifiers of the type Service Entity Category and Service Property.
 The algorithm then iterates over all Identity Providers found in the metadata repository for the federation.
-The Discovery Service SHOULD display Identity Providers as a plausible choice, if and only if, they have declared;
+The discovery process SHOULD display Identity Providers as a plausible choice, if and only if, they have declared;

 -   at least one of the Service Entity Category identifiers declared by